peteroupc/peteroupc.github.io/bernapprox.md

 > **Notes:**
 >
-> 1. This page was originally developed as part of a section on _approximate Bernoulli factories_, or algorithms that toss heads with probability equal to a polynomial that comes close to a continuous function.
+> 1. This page was originally developed as part of a section on _approximate Bernoulli factories_, or algorithms that toss heads with probability equal to a polynomial that comes close to a continuous function, $f(\lambda)$, where $\lambda$ is unknown.
 However, the information in this page is of much broader interest than the approximate Bernoulli factory problem.
 > 2. In practice, the level at which the function $f(\lambda)$ is known may vary:
 >
 >     1. $f(\lambda)$ may be known so completely that any property of $f$ that is needed can be computed (for example, $f(\lambda)$ is given in a symbolic form such as $\sin(\lambda)/3$ or $\exp(-\lambda/4)$).
 Or...